 - Roughly chop the carrot tops and garlic.
 This isn't strictly necessary, but it makes the blending process easier.

 - Place all ingredients, except for 2 tbsp of the olive oil, in a blender or food processor.
 Blend on a low setting until you have more or less your desired consistency.
 I used my Optimum Vac2 Air Vacuum Blender.

 - Add one of the reserved tablespoons of olive oil and blend briefly.
 Finally add the last one and briefly blend again.

 I’m sharing this jar of carrot top pistou with Everyday Healthy Recipes for #CookBlogShare.

 This post contains affiliate links to Froothie Optimum products*.
 Links are marked with an *.
-Buying through a link will not cost you any more, but I will get a small commission.
+If you buy through a link it won’t cost you any more, but I’ll get a small commission.
 Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blithe and blogging.